awsdocs/amazon-elasticache-docs/doc_source/redis/deprecated-engine-versions.md

 This section defines end of life \(EOL\) dates for older major versions as they are announced\.
 This allows you to make version and upgrade decisions for the future\.

+**Note**
+ElastiCache for Redis patch versions from 5\.0\.0 to 5\.0\.5 are deprecated\.
+Use versions 5\.0\.6 or greater\.

-The following tables summarizes each version and its announced EOL date, as well as the recommended upgrade target version\.
+The following table summarizes each version and its announced EOL date, as well as the recommended upgrade target version\.

 **Scheduled EOL**